OneDeadKey/kalamine/README.rst

 Your keyboard layout will be listed as “Custom” in the keyboard settings.

-On Xorg you can also select your keyboard layout from the command line:
+On X.Org you can also select your keyboard layout from the command line:

 .. code-block:: bash

     setxkbmap custom  # select your keyboard layout setxkbmap us      # get back to QWERTY

 Linux (user)
 ````````````